Trevin-Small/Trevin-Small/README.md

 ## 🙋‍♂️  About Me
 - Currently a full time CS student at Purdue University, graduating winter 24'
-- I truly love computer science!
-It's definitely my biggest passion.
-Whenever I'm not working on Comptuer Science homework/projects, I am usually learning about CS anyways.
-- When I'm not climbing, I'm often writing code, usually engulfed in a personal project that distracts me from my schoolwork.
+- When I'm not outdoors, I'm often writing code, working on whichever project currently has my attention
-- Outside of CS, I enjoy rock climbing, cooking, and mechatronics projects, usually involving MCU's.
-Also, did I mention climbing?
+- Outside of CS, I enjoy rock climbing, hiking, camping, cooking, and skateboarding!
 ### I'm especially interested in:
   - Systems and embedded programming.
+Low level software is lots of fun, and making physical devices using ESP32's and the sort is my cup of tea.
-I love low level software and programming physical devices like ESP32 and Arduino.
-I'm interested in OS's, memory management, hardware interaction and computer architecture.
+  - Interested in OS/RTOS, efficient memory management, assembly optimization, and computer architecture.
   - Algorithms and Mathematics, because working through problems is fun!
-  - Web development, especially when making pages that are more visually interesting than run-of-the-mill sites.
+(Currently taking Competitive Programming 2 😄)
+  - Web development!
+Currently working on the redesign of the well-known [boilerexams](https://boilerexams.com) website at Purdue.

 ## 😄 Other Interests / Hobbies
 - Rock Climbing
+- Hiking
+- Camping
 - Cooking
+- Skateboarding
+- Kayaking
 - Microcontrollers, Single-board computers and circuits
 - Robotics
 - 3D Printing